Charon2050/penv/README.md

 - `penv` to enter portable environment.
 - `penv <commands>` to temporarily executes a single command in the penv.
+- `penv -u | -use <env name>` to use a specific portable environment.
-- `penv -help` to show help message.
+- `penv -h | -help` to show help message.
 - `exit` to exit portable environment.

 ### Examples:

 `penv C:/path/to/msedge.exe`
-open Microsoft Edge in portable mode.
+Open Microsoft Edge in portable mode.

+`penv -u alice C:/path/to/firefox.exe`
+Open Firefox in portable environment named `alice`